MyrianBeatriz/TrinityFirst/README.md

 - Never commit `.env` files or any files containing API keys or credentials
 - Use environment variables for all sensitive configuration
+- Store Firebase service account key securely:
+  - For development: Store outside the repository and reference via FIREBASE_CREDENTIALS_PATH
+  - For production: Use a secrets manager or secure environment variables
 - Validate all user inputs on both client and server sides
 - Implement proper CORS restrictions in production
 - Set up Firebase security rules to restrict data access
 - Regularly update dependencies to patch security vulnerabilities
 - Enable file encryption in production environments
 - Implement CSRF protection for all state-changing operations
+- Rotate API keys and credentials regularly
+- Use the least privileged access principle for service accounts

 ## Contributing